ctontario/slate/source/includes/_QuickSTART.md

 ```

-Sends a QuickSTART pre-screened application to the Site
+Sends a QuickSTART pre-screened application to the Site.
+The site status must be 'review'

 ### HTTP Request